zerosuxx/vaultwarden-sso/test/oidc/README.md

 > docker-compose up
 ```

-When running with a local VaultWarden you'll need to make the SSO button visible using :
+When running with a local VaultWarden, if you are using a front-end build from [dani-garcia/bw_web_builds](https://github.com/dani-garcia/bw_web_builds/releases) you'll need to make the SSO button visible using :

 ```bash
 sed -i 's#a\[routerlink="/sso"\],##' /web-vault/app/main.*.css
 ```

+Or use one of the prebuilt front-end from [timshel/oidc_web_builds](https://github.com/Timshel/oidc_web_builds/releases).

 Otherwise you'll need to reveal the SSO login button using the debug console (F12)